totaljs/flow/readme.md

 - `MQTT` for connecting IoT devices
 - `Template` for formating the output
 - `Email` and `SMS` sender for sending emails and text messages
-- Logic components such as:
-    - `Switch` for controlling the flow of the data
-    - `Range` for converting incomming data to certain range, e.g. 0-1023 -> 0-100%
 - `NoSQL` for saving and retrieving data (uses Total.js embedded nosql db engine)
 - `Analitycs` for analyzing tha data
 - __And many more to come__